 Member of the Board of Directors since 2009.
 Mr. Barragan Treviño has a Bachelor's Degree in Mechanical Engineering and a Master's in Business Administration from ITESM.
-He was a member of the Boards of Transportes Especializados Regiomontanos, Papas y Fritos Monterrey, Grupo Procor and Grupo Index.
+He was a member of the Boards of Transportes Especializados

 Juan Carlos Correa Ballesteros (45) 3, C